Oregon–Washington football rivalry

+It is one of the 25 most played rivalries in NCAA Division I FBS history, and has been played regularly since 1900.
+Since 1922, the two teams have met on the field in every year except 1943-44, 2001, and 2020.
+In two years, 1945 and 2023, this rivalry game occurred twice in the same year, with Washington winning both games in those seasons.

+The programs of this rivalry have recently played in one College Football Playoff National Championship game each, with Oregon contesting the 2015 NCAA Championship Game and Washington contesting the 2024 NCAA Championship Game.
+In those games they lost to future Big Ten stablemates Ohio State and Michigan, respectively, the latter of which Washington coincidentally defeated for its 1991 National Championship.

 Series history

 Early years

-The series opened in 1900, with Oregon dominating Washington 43-0 in Eugene.
+The series opened in 1900, with Oregon dominating Washington 43–0 in Eugene.

+Northwest Conference

+In 1909 the teams met in Seattle on Thanksgiving Day for the final game of the season, with both teams undefeated in Northwest Conference league play.
+The game decided the Northwest intercollegiate championship and ownership of the Tiffany & Co. silver loving cup awarded by John Barrett.
+Washington won the Northwest championship 20–6 due largely to their use of the still-new forward pass while Oregon played an older style of football.

+In 1911 Dobie successfully ran his "Bunk Play", a hidden ball trick in which Washington quarterback "Wee" Coyle removed his leather headgear and held it to his chest to simulate the football.

+Pacific Coast Conference

 The rivalry became heated from Oregon's perspective in 1948, when Oregon and California both went undefeated in the Pacific Coast Conference.
-California was undefeated overall, and Oregon's only loss was at undefeated Michigan, that year's national champions, and the Ducks had seven victories in the PCC to Cal's six.
-The winner of the PCC, as is today with the Pac-12, played in the Rose Bowl.
+California was undefeated overall, and Oregon's only loss was at undefeated Michigan, that year's national champions.
+The Ducks had seven victories in the PCC to Cal's six.
+The winner of the PCC, as was the case for most of the Pac-12's history, played in the Rose Bowl.
 Oregon, led by quarterback Norm Van Brocklin and halfback John McKay, opted for a playoff game, but California declined.
 The tiebreaker format the PCC elected to use was that the championship team be elected by the schools.
 The PCC had ten member schools in 1948, six in the Northwest (with Idaho and Montana) and four in California, so it was assumed that Oregon would be the team playing in the Rose Bowl, as even a 5–5 tie vote would be in their favor.
 Instead California was voted champion of the PCC, because Washington had persuaded Montana to vote for California, something that has not been forgotten by Oregon fans.

-(The PCC allowed a second bowl team that season and Oregon went to the Cotton Bowl, but lost 21–13 to hometown SMU in Dallas.
-California lost to twice-beaten Northwestern by six points in the Rose Bowl.)
+The PCC allowed a second bowl team that season and Oregon went to the 1949 Cotton Bowl Classic, but lost 21–13 to Southern Methodist.
+California lost to Northwestern, 20–14, in the Rose Bowl.